Finding Eligible Scientific Computing Courses

 Core Programming Courses

-CS 1101 [Formerly CS 101] Programming and Problem Solving.
+CS 1101 Programming and Problem Solving.
 An intensive introduction to algorithm development and problem solving on the computer.
 Structured problem definition, top down and modular algorithm design.
 Running, debugging, and testing programs.
 Program documentation.
+Note: CS 1101 is strongly recommended over CS 1103 for the Scientific Computing minor.

 - or -

-CS 1103 [Formerly CS 103] Introductory Programming for Engineers and Scientists.
+CS 1103 Introductory Programming for Engineers and Scientists.
 An introduction to problem solving on the computer.
 Intended for students other than computer science and computer engineering majors.
 Methods for designing programs to solve engineering and science problems.
 Generic programming concepts.
+Note: CS 1101 is strongly recommended over CS 1103 for the Scientific Computing minor.

 - or -